datarevenue-berlin/py-MUVR/README.rst

         from omigami.omigami import FeatureSelector
         feature_selector = FeatureSelector(
-            n_repetitions=10,
+            repetitions=10,
             n_outer=5,
             estimator="RFC",   # random forest classifier
             metric="MISS",   # missclassifications
         )

 The `estimator` parameter denotes the model to be used for the feature elimination.
-So far, the only native option supported is "RFC", but the class would also accept any scikit-learn model instance.
+So far, the only native options supported are "RFC" and "XGBC" (gradient boost classifier), but the class would also accept any scikit-learn model instance.
 `metric` is the score to address the fitness of the model.
 In this example we are using the number of missclassified samples.
 Other possibilities are given by scikit-learn scores, such as "accuracy".